counc009/cs474-project/project_notes.md

       and right of x to the post condition in a tautology
   - It now fully verifies.
 * Moving next to insert
+  - I'm going to implement a slightly different version than theirs, I don't particularly like the condition that k not be in the tree already
+  - Again, we have 6 BBs: 1 is x = nil, 2 is k = key(x), 3 is checking the
+    precondition on the recursive call on left(x), 4 is the full case where we go into left(x), 5 is the precondition for the recursion on right(x), and 6 is the full case with right(x)
+    + BBs 1, 2, 3, and 5 all verify immediately (I killed BB 4 after 5 minutes
+      and didn't give 6 a chance)
+    + My guess is that we need lemmas like I had in sorted insert saying giving properties about lists who's keys are the same as some other list with one additional element added
+  - After adding that lemma, it still isn't verifying BB 4 in a reasonable length of time.
+  - The issue seems to be the assignment to left(x), which suggests the issue is support; specifically I found that it must have been the support of Min/Max, so I'm going to add lemmas similar to the support lemma for keys, though in this case the support for Min/Max is a subset of the support for BST
+  - It seems to also need left(ret) and right(ret) to be mentioned in the post condition.
+Takes 1.5 minutes to varify (as Supportless)

+Tuesday, April 18, 2023
+* I'm going back to quick sort just because I really would like to actually have it verified.
+  - Of concat\_sorted, BB 1 (t1 = nil) and BB 2 (pre-condition on recursive
+    call) verify quickly.
+BB 3 seems not to.
+  - BB 3 needs to strengthen the pre-condition to mention that t1 is not in the support of Sorted(t2), and add lemmas about the support of Min/Max and that they're equal with the support of Sorted
+  - However, now BB 2 won't verify presumably because it doesn't recognize that next(t1) is not in the support of Sorted(t2) either, so going to change it to be that the intersection of their supports is empty.
+  - All 3 BBs in concat sorted now verify.
+  - Moving on to partition, BB 4 (cur = nil) verifies
+  - BB 5 fails, the issue is the assignment to next(cur) which because of the supports it can't prove doesn't affect lpt/rpt.
+Adding to the precondition that the intersection of the supports of cur/lpt/rpt (pairwise) is empty.
+  - This allows BB 5 and BB 6 to verify.
+BB 7 can verify as a RelaxedPost condition but not as a full Post, meaning the issue must be that it can't prove something is still part of the support